 Conclusion Just the work atmosphere is not enough to keep us happy.
 We need to love our job.
 Mostly, we start hating our job when we are not good at it.
 We might not be doing it the right way, and that might be the reason for our unhappiness.
 Talk to your colleagues, learn from them, clarify your doubts and have the attitude to learn and grow.
 You will certainly start liking your job.
 Developing the passion is left to us.
 Along with our job, the atmosphere too has to be good.
 By adopting the measures mentioned above. you can control your happiness to a certain level.
 Not everything is under our control, hence we need to accept certain things as it is.

-An excellent article because present day workplace is busy, stressful and at times tense with difficult or complex interactions.
+An excellent article because the present-day workplace is busy, stressful and at times tense with difficult or complex interactions.
 Most of us need to earn our living and we spend a good part of the day/night at work trying to earn for ourselves and our families.
-But if we are not happy at work, it impacts our behavior and some are pushed to depression and prolonged periods of stress that is harmful for our health.
+But if we are not happy at work, it impacts our behavior and some are pushed to depression and prolonged periods of stress that is harmful to our health.

-Everyone in the office plays a role, we need to aspire to move ahead but it should not become an obsession that starts eating into our happiness.
-Most offices or teams will have trouble makers and difficult colleagues who spoil our peace and interfere with our professional and at times our personal lives.
-We should steer clear or such individuals and not get involved into a competition with such people.
+Everyone in the office plays a role and we need to aspire to move ahead but it should not become an obsession that starts eating into our happiness.
+Most offices or teams will have troublemakers and difficult colleagues who spoil our peace and interfere with our professional and at times our personal lives.
+We should steer clear such individuals and not get involved in a competition with such people.

 Many people get into depression after losing a job.
-It's just a changing phase and a changing work place, give it time, it would happen.
-We make a mistake of trusting the brand or the boss so much that we lose self confidence in the skills and capabalilites of our own self.
+It's just a changing phase and a changing workplace, give it time, it would happen.
+We make a mistake of trusting the brand or the boss so much that we lose self-confidence in the skills and capabilities of our own self.

 If it comes to a point of comprising your work ethics and personal integrity, then it's time to move on smartly and effectively, without having a long career break.

-There would be many things happening at workplace which we don't like but it is beyond our control or capacity to set everything right.
-We are not moral policemen at work place or a vigilante to question the happenings, steer away from such activities.
+There would be many things happening in the workplace which we don't like but it is beyond our control or capacity to set everything right.
+We are not moral policemen or a vigilante to question the happenings, steer away from such activities.

-Lastly, utilize the help of well wishers to guide you in difficult work environments, this could be kind hearted colleague, supervisor or a relative, parents and spouse.
+Lastly, utilize the help of well-wishers to guide you in difficult work environments, this could be a kind-hearted colleague, supervisor or a relative, parents or your spouse.

 A liking towards our job is the first and the foremost important aspect to be happy in the work.
 The work you do should be done with your full concentration and focus so that you will be happy with the work.
 In addition to the tips given by the author, I like to add the following few tips which are arrived at out of my experience-